Supercritical-subcritical correspondence, asymmetric effects and antisymmetric corrections near a critical point

+{\bf Conclusion and Discussion.} By drawing an analogy between the $L^{\pm}$ lines and the subcritical coexistence curve, we establish a supercritical-subcritical correspondence.
+This framework leads to a theoretical prediction: asymmetry induces universal scaling corrections with antisymmetric coefficients—a result that aligns remarkably well with the data from the NIST liquid-gas database.

-{\bf Discussion.} The supercritical-subcritical correspondence could inspire many future research directions.
+The supercritical-subcritical correspondence could inspire many future research directions.
 For instance, it would be interesting to compute a supercritical analog of the latent heat defined by $L^{\pm}$ lines, and examine its relation to the anomalous phenomenon of supercritical pseudo-boiling~\cite{banuti2015crossing, he2023distinguishing, wang2021three}.
-The asymmetric effects can be further discussed near the critical points in black hole models~\cite{wang2025analogous, li2025thermodynamic, li2025critical}, QCD systems~\cite{sordi2024introducing}, and quantum magnetic materials~\cite{jimenez2021quantum, wang2023plaquette}. \\
+The asymmetric effects can be further discussed near the critical points in black hole models~\cite{wang2025analogous, li2025thermodynamic, li2025critical}, QCD systems~\cite{sordi2024introducing} in the framework of Yang-Mills theory, and quantum magnetic materials~\cite{jimenez2021quantum, wang2023plaquette}.
+A rigorous mathematical formulation based on the Lee-Yang theory would also be a compelling avenue to pursue~\cite{ouyang2024complex}.\\

-{\bf Acknowledgments.} Y. J. acknowledges funding from National Key R\&D Program of China (Grant No. 2025YFF0512000), Wenzhou Institute (No. WIUCASICTP2022) and the National Natural Science Foundation of China (No. 12447101).
+{\bf Acknowledgments.} We thank Matteo Baggioli, Wei Li, Li Li, and Limei Xu for useful discussions.
+Y. J. acknowledges funding from National Key R\&D Program of China (Grant No. 2025YFF0512000), the China Manned Space Program (Grant No. CMSS-2025-5-P-002), Wenzhou Institute (No. WIUCASICTP2022) and the National Natural Science Foundation of China (No. 12447101).
 X. L. acknowledges the Postdoctoral Fellowship Program of CPSF (Grant Number GZC20252776).
-We acknowledge the use of the High Performance Cluster at Institute of Theoretical Physics, Chinese Academy of Sciences.
+We acknowledge the use of the High Performance Cluster at Institute of Theoretical Physics, Chinese Academy of Sciences and the computer clusters at the Hefei advanced computing center.